 Do I have to retire straight away?

 The law has changed.
-Now, unless there is a valid reason - for instance you or another persons' safety, no one can make you retire when you reach 65, 70, or even 80.
+Now, unless there is a valid reason - for instance for yours or another persons' safety or if your occupation is subject to a compulsory retirement age - no one can make you retire when you reach 65, 70, or even 80.
 For some people, delaying their retirement past the 'normal' retirement age might be a benefit financially as well as emotionally.
 For others, reaching 60 or 65 is something they've dreamed of.
 You are much more in control of when you retire now, than in previous years.